 Third, one should understand what makes a property division fair and equitable.
 Those factors include who has a great need for a certain item of property, what the couple does for a living and each person’s skills, what will each spouse likely earn in the future and who helped contribute to obtaining the property.
 This can take time and patience to track down the information necessary to figure out an equitable division of items.

-If you are concerned about how Minnesota law applies to your divorce, contact experience family law attorney Jessica L. Sterle at (218) 722-2655 to schedule a consultation.
+If you are concerned about how Minnesota law applies to your divorce, contact an experienced family law attorney Jessica L. Sterle at (218) 722-2655 to schedule a consultation.